 Carrie will be spending her spare time in Kisumu staying active with her housemates, catching up on reading, traveling around Eastern Africa, and attempting to learn Swahili.
 To learn more about Carrie's experience while in Kisumu, Kenya, feel free to check out her blog here.

 Jasmin Sanchez is a second year MPH student in Community Health Sciences with a concentration in Global Health.
-This summer, Jasmin is completing her field experience at the Instituto Nacional de Salud Publica (INSP) in Cuernavaca, Mexico.
+This summer, Jasmin is completing her applied practice experience at the Instituto Nacional de Salud Publica (INSP) in Cuernavaca, Mexico.
 The project that she is working on will look at the social determinants that lead to the high rates of teen suicide in 6 different states throughout Mexico.
 Jasmin will be helping publish reports to each state with their findings.
 This project will be using Atas ti, to code the interviews of the adolescents as well as the nurses and government officials.
 Jasmin will also be completing a literature review with successful suicide prevention programs to help strengthen recommendations for the states who are participating in this project.

 Jasmin was able to do some traveling during her first week in Cuernavaca and went to the Pyramids of Teotihuacan, La Gruta, Palacio de Bellas Artes and Frida Kahlo Museum.
 She is hoping to go to Grutas Tolantongo and a water park before returning to the US.
 Jasmin will be using this summer to take in the culture as well as reflecting on her lived experiences and identity.